PASDiff: Physics-Aware Semantic Guidance for Joint Real-World Low-Light Face Enhancement and Restoration: Related Work

 \textbf{Restoration of Coupled Degradations.} Addressing multiple degradations simultaneously is critical but difficult.
 Simple cascaded strategies often lead to error accumulation.
-Pioneering this direction, LEDNet \cite{zhou2022lednet} proposes a specific encoder-decoder architecture with a re-weighting mechanism to jointly handle low-light and blur.
-Unified networks like AirNet \cite{li2022all} and PromptIR \cite{potlapalli2023promptir} further attempt to handle various degradations within a single framework.
-Most recently, InstructIR \cite{conde2024instructir} introduces instruction tuning to guide the model in removing specific degradation types.
-Despite these efforts, methods like DarkIR \cite{feijoo2025darkir} and FDN \cite{tu2025fourier}, which utilize spatial-frequency attention or Fourier decoupling, usually operate discriminatively.
+Pioneering this direction, LEDNet \cite{zhou2022lednet} proposed a specific encoder-decoder architecture with a re-weighting mechanism to jointly handle low-light and blur.
+Unified networks like AirNet \cite{li2022all} and PromptIR \cite{potlapalli2023promptir} further attempted to handle various degradations within a single framework.
+Most recently, InstructIR \cite{conde2024instructir} introduced instruction tuning to guide the model in removing specific degradation types.
+Despite these efforts, methods like DarkIR \cite{feijoo2025darkir} and FDN \cite{tu2025fourier}, which utilized spatial-frequency attention or Fourier decoupling, usually operate discriminatively.
 They struggle to hallucinate high-frequency details needed for face restoration and often rely on specific blur assumptions, lacking the generalization ability of generative priors.